begmuhommet/low-ops-docs/docs/getting-started/installation.md

 ## Platform Foundation

-The platform foundation is an infrastructure level that have to provide scalable, flexeble and extensible enviromnemt for platform lifecycle.
-To build platform foundation you can use cloud providers or on-premise solutions that allows you to run managed or self managed k8s clusters.
+The platform foundation is an infrastructure level that has to provide scalable, flexeble and extensible enviromnemt for the platform lifecycle.
+To build the platform foundation, you can use cloud providers or on-premise solutions that allow you to run managed or self-managed Kubernetes (k8s) clusters.

 There are 2 different platform `foundation_type`s:

-- `generic` - Default platform installation method.
-Supports any kubernetes custom or managed solution.
-All platform components that are required to run future applications workloads will be installed automatically.
+- `generic` - Default platform installation method supports any Kubernetes custom or managed solution.
+All platform components required to run future applications workloads will be installed automatically.

-- `aws` - Optimised platform installation for AWS specific services.
-Natively support other `aws` services such as EKS, RDS, S3, ELB, EBS.
-To use aws managed data resources you need to create them before platform installation as part of foundation setup.
-See diagram bellow for more details.
+- `aws` - Optimised platform installation for AWS-specific services natively supports other `AWS` services such as EKS, RDS, S3, ELB, EBS.
+To use AWS-managed data resources, you need to create them before platform installation as part of the foundation setup.
+Refer to the diagram bellow for more details.

 High level AWS diagram: